frankthairu/Carrefour-modelling-R/README.md

-# Week-14-IP
+# Carrefour Dataset modelling-R

 # Project Description
 We are a Data analyst company at Carrefour Kenya and are currently undertaking a project that will inform the marketing department on the most relevant marketing strategies that will result in the highest no. of sales (total price including tax).
-Your project has been divided into four parts where you'll explore a recent marketing dataset by performing various unsupervised learning techniques and later providing recommendations based on our insights.

 We will be performing the following unsupervised methods: